BABY FINGER FOODS FOR BABIES & TODDLERS

 - Swallow food (rather than spit it back out)

-BABY FINGER FOOD SAFETY PRECAUTIONS
+BABY FINGER FOOD SAFETY TIPS

 The most important thing to consider before you start trying baby finger foods is whether they are ready (do this by using our three signs to spot above).
 But there are also some safety precautions to consider before starting any type of solids with your little one: